RediSearch/RediSearch/docs/docs/administration/extensions.md

 int RS_ExtensionInit(RSExtensionCtx *ctx);
 ```

-When loading the extension, RediSearch looks for this function and calls it.
+When loading an extension, RediSearch looks for this function and calls it.
 This function is responsible for registering and initializing the expanders and scorers.

 It should return REDISEARCH_ERR on error or REDISEARCH_OK on success.

 ### Example init function

 ```c
 #include <redisearch.h> //must be in the include path

 int RS_ExtensionInit(RSExtensionCtx *ctx) {